 Don’t be afraid to reach out to the mother of the bride or the maid of honor (never the bride—she has enough going on) if you still have questions.
 They’d rather you feel comfortable and dress appropriately than show up in something not up-to-code.

 In addition to the dress code, sometimes rehearsals are set to a specific theme.
 Don’t be afraid to lean into it and have fun.
 Unless stated otherwise, feel free to don your boots at a barn rehearsal or some jeans at a BBQ.
 The day is about the couple and their closest people, not about what you're wearing.

 That said, anything flashy, distracting, short, or revealing is out, no matter the theme.
 Leave the $2 flip flops, the low v-dress, and the ripped denim at home.
 It should go without saying but white is also out, as that color belongs to the bride.

-Rehearsal Dinner Outfits for Women
+Rehearsal Dinner Outfit Ideas for Men and Women

 - Nice sundress

 - Dressy jumpsuit

 - Formal romper (as long as it’s not too short!)

 - Casual maxi dress